Skip to main content

 Hiking stamina is aerobic + leg strength + core + foot resilience.
 The 12-week ramp, the descent training that prevents next-day soreness, and the footwear that doesn't ruin the trip.

-Peer-reviewed evidence on hiking and load carriage: Knapik 2004 military load carriage, Vernillo 2017 uphill/downhill biomechanics, Townsend 2010 trek
+Evidence-based analysis of hiking and load carriage: Knapik 2004 military load carriage, Vernillo 2017 uphill/downhill biomechanics, Townsend 2010 trek

 The 60-second version

-Hiking stamina — The ability to walk uphill on uneven terrain for hours while carrying a pack — Combines several distinct fitness qualities: aerobic endurance, leg strength under load, core and trunk stability, and foot/ankle resilience.
-The 2017 Knapik et al. military-relevant load-carriage research showed hiking with even modest pack weight (10–20% body weight) increases metabolic cost ~40–50% over equivalent walking pace unloaded Knapik 2004.
+Hiking stamina — the ability to walk uphill on uneven terrain for hours while carrying a pack — combines several distinct fitness qualities: aerobic endurance, leg strength under load, core and trunk stability, and foot/ankle resilience.
+The 2017 Knapik et al. military-relevant load-carriage research showed hiking with even modest pack weight (10–20% body weight) increases metabolic cost ~40–50% over equivalent walking pace unloaded Knapik 2017.
 Practical findings: weekly long hikes are the foundation; strength training (especially single-leg work) reduces fatigue and injury; progressive pack-loading prepares the body for trail demands; downhill is harder than uphill for most untrained hikers (eccentric quad load on descents is what produces day-after soreness).
 This article covers the four-fold preparation, the 12-week ramp for a multi-day hike, and the gear and footwear basics that prevent the cascade of avoidable injuries.

 What hiking demands